dark-side/sports-hub/products/sport_news_portal/web_application_features/newsletter_email/README.md

 ## Check list:

+  - Verify if UI corresponds to prototype
   - User should be able to subscribe to general news by subscribing on the Home page
   - User should be able to subscribe to some category/subcategory/team news by subscribing on the appropriate page
   - User should be able to navigate from email to Sport News Site

 ## Prototype of the feature